Impressions of Provence and Paris:

 DAY 4 – Saturday, October 1st, 2022

-9am Meet your private English speaking guide and driver and departure for a morning visit of St Remy de Provence and the local weekly market
+9 am Meet your private English speaking guide and driver and departure for a morning visit to St Remy de Provence and the local weekly market

 The majesty of this 16C Provençal country house doesn’t detract from the cuisine.
-Indeed the chef concocts intensely flavoured dishes that take inspiration from the region, and alternates long-established favourites with more modern flashes of inspiration.
-In fine weather you can eat on the superb shady terrace looking out over the Alpilles.
+Indeed the chef concocts intensely flavored dishes that take inspiration from the region and alternates long-established favorites with more modern flashes of inspiration.
+In fine weather, you can eat on the superb shady terrace looking out over the Alpilles.

 Les Baux de Provence

-A brilliant view of Arles, the Camargue and the Alpilles can be seen from the look-out points.
-This immense and superb stone fortress is without doubt one of the “must-sees” on the Provencal trail.
+A brilliant view of Arles, the Camargue, and the Alpilles can be seen from the look-out points.
+This immense and superb stone fortress is, without doubt, one of the “must-sees” on the Provencal trail.
 The village is officially classified and labeled as “one of the most beautiful villages in France”.
 Its cultural heritage is exceptionally rich, with 22 architectural treasures classified as “Historic Monuments” The village has been painstakingly restored and is now one of the most popular attractions in the region.
-The village can only be visited by foot where you’ll admire the ancient houses that have been carefully restored, beautiful Renaissance façades and several magnificent “hôtels particuliers”.
+The village can only be visited by foot where you’ll admire the ancient houses that have been carefully restored, beautiful Renaissance façades, and several magnificent “hôtels particulars”.